 4. Develop a trading plan

-Once you know your trading strategy and timeframe, you can develop a trading plan for it.
+Once you know your trading strategy and timeframe, you can develop a trading plan and a forex strategy for it.

 If you want to learn how to do it, go study this post below…

 Here’s a recap of the different forex trading strategies that work:

 Position trading: A wealth-building approach for those who can’t spend the whole day in front of the screen